KiranKala/ReactiveScorecard/README.md

 # ReactiveScorecard

-Simple application with use of Dagger 2, RxJava, ListAdapter
+Simple application with the use of Dagger 2, RxJava, ListAdapter and MVVM pattern.